BAMresearch/aRTist-handbook/source/tutorial_ctscan_module.rst

 	Image projection (A and C) of an 1:1 detector in |artist| with a distance of 5 |nbsp| mm between source and detector (1000x1000 |nbsp| px).
 Figure (A) is a raw projection defined by a 5x5 focal spot grid.
 (C) is the weighted result of the raw projection (A) and the gaussian focal spot weight (B). :cite:p:`Binder2021`

 :numref:`CtScanModuleFocalSpotMechanic` shows exemplary the mechanics behind the spot distribution and the spot intensity profile.
+Please note, that the displayed blurriness of the projections (A) and (C) are a result of the 5 |nbsp| mm distance between the source and detector.
+Alternative, a pinhole setup as shown in :numref:`spot4x4imageViewer` can be used to further visualize the distribution of the focal spot.

 .. ############################################################################